Koala3353/Kaijuto-Era/README.md

-# Kaijuto-Era
+# What it does
-Imagine thinking that a dependency's rickroll is a part of my code 🙄
+Gives currency upon playing a specified game for every 5 minutes.
+It has a configurable shop file. (items.json)